ajaxloadmore/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress block editor or a theme template file.

 == Changelog ==

+= 7.6.0 - August 18, 2025 =
+* NOTICE: This Ajax Load More update includes to the button animations and loading styles.
+It's possible that your existing loading style may have be affected.
+* NEW: Modernized the Load More button and Infinite Scroll styles/animations with new SVG based spinners.
+* UPDATE: Removed `button_loading_label` and `prev_button_loading_label` parameters as these are no longer in used with the new loader styles.
+* UPDATE: Automatically set `pause_override` to true if loading style is infinite.
+* UPDATE: Removed `.more` classname from Ajax Load More button.
+* UPDATE: Modernized and cleaned up CSS for various other ALM elements and features.
+* FIX: Fixed issue with Query Loop add-on loading standard Ajax Load More in Block Editor due to changes in the Block Editor.
+* FIX: Fixed accessibility issue when moving user focus with Preloaded active.
+* FIX: Fixed issue with new Templates add-on throwing a PHP error if a template does not exist.

 = 7.5.0 - July 23, 2025 =
 * NEW: Added required updates for the new Templates add-on.